ankane/pgsync/README.md

 ### Rails

-If you run `pgsync --init` in a Rails project, `.pgsync.yml` will exclude Active Record metadata and schema migrations.
+If you run `pgsync --init` in a Rails project, Active Record metadata and schema migrations will be excluded in `.pgsync.yml`.

 ```yml
 exclude: